luupanu/ohtu-lukuvinkit/README.md

 A user story can be seen as done when all of the following requirements are fulfilled:

-* The acceptance criteria of the user story are fulfilled.
+* The acceptance criteria of the user story are fulfilled
 * All tests pass successfully
-* The line coverage for all tests is at least 80%.
+* The line coverage for all tests is at least 80%
 * The code is documented at a general level (The usage cases for classes)
 * Travis CI build is successful
 * Heroku build is successful and runs